 The chili family of foods are particularly easy to grow in your own garden, adding the bright red colour associated with chili.
 It could be in a pot, or amongst your flowers in the front garden.

 Capsaicin has the ability to deaden the response of sensory receptors to noxious stimuli.
-Anti inflammatory chilis are now being studied for their natural pain relief properties.
+Anti inflammatory chili is now being studied for its natural pain relief properties.

 Deep pain is carried by so called C nerves.
 There is a receptor on these fibres that is specific for capsaicin, desensitising the nociceptor when it comes into contact with chilis.

-This would explain how patients suffering from the shingles, psoriasis and diabetic neuropathy gain considerable relief from capsaicins.
+This would explain how patients suffering from the neuropathy associated with shingles, psoriasis and diabetic gain considerable relief from capsaicin.

 There is a mistaken belief that chilis cause ulcers.
 Well, it's partly true; excessive intake has been linked to stomach cancer, but moderate use actually stimulates the healing of epithelial tissues, including those that line the alimentary canal.

-You cannot eat too much of most coloured foods like spinach and butternut, but chilis are one to enjoy regularly, but in moderation; regularly eating curries that blow you out of the water is probably not healthy.
+You cannot eat too much of most coloured foods like spinach and butternut, but chilis are one to enjoy regularly, but in moderation; daily enjoying curries that blow you out of the water is probably not healthy.

-Weight loss obviously attracts huge media attention, especially as twice as many people are dying of obesity as starvation.
-Excessive weight also means pain on overstressed joints, and hence the benefits of anti inflammatory chili.
+Weight loss obviously attracts huge media attention, especially as three times as many people are dying of obesity as starvation.
+Excessive weight also means pain from over stressed joints, and hence the benefits of anti inflammatory chili.

 Worse than death, is the disability that comes with obesity; it's a millstone around the neck.
 Our healthy living tips is all about less pain and disability.